cshawnkeech/PuffFishTest/README.md

-# ThreeLittlePigsThemePlayer
+# PuffFishTest
-A Player for The Three Little Pigs Opera themes.

-All rights to music, lyrics, and plot of Three Little Pigs (an Opera) are reserved.
-Copyright 2015 C. Shawn Keech.
+All rights to artistic designs and doodles are reserved.
+Copyright 2016 C. Shawn Keech & M. Grace Keech.